-- (8) The Minister is satisfied that: - (a) the occupation and its corresponding 6-digit code correspond to an occupation and its corresponding 6-digit code specified in: - (i) if the occupation is nominated for a Subclass 482 (Temporary Skill Shortage) visa in the Short-term stream or Medium-term stream-the instrument made under subregulation (9) in force at the time the nomination is made; or - (ii) if the occupation is nominated for a Subclass 482 (Temporary Skill Shortage) visa in the Labour Agreement stream-the work agreement; and
+- (7) However, the Minister may disregard the fact that one or more persons required to be listed on the nomination are not listed, if the Minister is satisfied it is reasonable in the circumstances to do so. - (8) The Minister is satisfied that: - (a) if the occupation is nominated for a Subclass 482 (Skills in Demand) visa in the Specialist Skills stream: - (i) the occupation and its corresponding 6-digit code correspond to an occupation and its corresponding 6-digit code that is specified in Major Group 1, 2, 4, 5 or 6 in ANZSCO; and - (ii) the occupation applies to the nominee in accordance with any matters specified for the occupation in the instrument made under subregulation (9) in force at the time the nomination is made; and - (b) if the occupation is nominated for a Subclass 482 (Skills in Demand) visa in the Core Skills stream:

-- (b) the occupation applies to the nominee in accordance with the instrument or work agreement. - (9) The Minister may, by legislative instrument, specify occupations and, for each occupation: - (a) whether the occupation is: - (i) a short term skilled occupation; or - (ii) a medium and long term strategic skills occupation; and - (b) either: - (i) the 6-digit ANZSCO code for the occupation; or - (ii) if there is no 6-digit ANZSCO code for the occupation-a 6-digit code for the occupation; and - (c) if there is no 6-digit ANZSCO code for the occupation-tasks, qualifications and experience for the occupation; and - (d) any matters for the purpose of determining whether the occupation applies to a nominee, including matters relating to any of the following: - (i) the person who nominated the occupation; - (ii) the nominee; - (iii) the occupation; - (iv) the position in which the nominee is to work; - (v) the circumstances in which the occupation is undertaken; - (vi) the circumstances in which the nominee is to be employed in the position. - (10) The Minister is satisfied that the position associated with the occupation is: - (a) genuine; and - (b) a full-time position. - (10A) However, the Minister may disregard the criterion in paragraph (10)(b) if the Minister is satisfied that it is reasonable in the circumstances to do so.
+- (i) the occupation and its corresponding 6-digit code correspond to an occupation and its corresponding 6-digit code specified in the instrument made under subregulation (9) in force at the time the nomination is made; and - (ii) the occupation applies to the nominee in accordance with the instrument; and - (c) if the occupation is nominated for a Subclass 482 (Skills in Demand) visa in the Labour Agreement stream: - (i) the occupation is the subject of the work agreement mentioned in clause 482.241 of Schedule 2; and - (ii) the occupation applies to the nominee in accordance with the work agreement. - (9) The Minister may, by legislative instrument, specify occupations and, for each occupation: - (b) either: - (i) the 6-digit ANZSCO code for the occupation; or - (ii) if there is no 6-digit ANZSCO code for the occupation-a 6-digit code for the occupation; and - (c) if there is no 6-digit ANZSCO code for the occupation-tasks, qualifications and experience for the occupation; and - (d) any matters for the purpose of determining whether the occupation applies to a nominee, including matters relating to any of the following: - (i) the person who nominated the occupation; - (ii) the nominee; - (iii) the occupation; - (iv) the position in which the nominee is to work; - (v) the circumstances in which the occupation is undertaken; - (vi) the circumstances in which the nominee is to be employed in the position. - (10) The Minister is satisfied that the position associated with the occupation is: - (a) genuine; and - (b) a full-time position. - (10A) However, the Minister may disregard the criterion in paragraph (10)(b) if the Minister is satisfied that it is reasonable in the circumstances to do so.

-Additional requirements in relation to Short-term stream and Medium-term stream
+Additional requirements in relation to Specialist Skills stream and Core Skills stream

-- (11) If: - (a) the occupation is nominated for a Subclass 482 (Temporary Skill Shortage) visa in the Short-term stream or Medium-term stream; and - (b) the person is not an overseas business sponsor; and - (c) the occupation is not an occupation specified by the Minister in an instrument made under subregulation (13);
+- (11) If: - (a) the occupation is nominated for a Subclass 482 (Skills in Demand) visa in the Specialist Skills stream or Core Skills stream; and - (b) the person is not an overseas business sponsor; and - (c) the occupation is not an occupation specified by the Minister in an instrument made under subregulation (13);